design-tokens/community-group/technical-reports/color/color-type.md

 ## Future color type support

-The initial version of the Design Token format will focus on widely-supported color spaces (i.e., Hex, RGB, HSL and Hex8).
+The initial version of the Design Token format will focus on widely-supported color spaces (such as Hex, RGB, HSL, and Hex8).
 Support for Hex is required, while other format options are optional.

 ### Backwards compatibility